kagbontaen/remote-zip-downloader/README.md

 -   **Real-time Search**: Instantly filter the file tree to find specific files or folders.
 -   **Persistent State**: Remembers which folders you've expanded for a given URL.
 -   **Download Tracking**: Visually marks files that have been downloaded during your session.
+-   **Command-Line Interface (CLI)**: Download individual files or entire folders directly from your terminal, with progress indicators.

 ## Installation